|

 is going on.

-forward by the Herald.
-When they are all assembled, one person stands
+called forward by the Herald.
+When they are all assembled, one person

-up and asks Their Majesties if it is Their will to increase the numbers
+stands up and asks Their Majesties if it is Their will to increase the

-of the Order.
+numbers of the Order.
 The Monarchs say yes.
-Once given leave, that Companion,
+Once given leave, that

-and possibly others, will go to the back of the room and then escort the
+Companion, and possibly others, will go to the back of the room and

-candidate forward, as his or her name is announced to the audience by
+then escort the candidate forward, as his or her name is announced to

-the herald.
-The candidate may carry examples of his or her industry upon
+the audience by the herald.
+The candidate may carry examples of his or

-or promissory.
-You should pass the latter to a Companion kneeling behind
+scroll or promissory.
+You should pass the latter to a Companion

 The Queen returns your symbols of industry, and you will be charged to